-It is a medical condition that leads to weakening of the bone structure in your body.
-Also called “brittle bone disease,” osteoporosis makes bone more fragile and increases your chance of sustaining a broken bone.
+Osteoporosis is a medical condition that leads to weakening of the bone structure in your body.
+The condition makes bone more fragile and increases your chance of sustaining a broken bone.

-Cancer treatment can induce this disease, so I was sent for annnual DEXA Scans to check my bone density.
-During a review my Oncologist mentioned “your Scan shows Osteoporosis”, and left it at that.
+Cancer treatment can induce this disease, so I was sent for an annual DEXA Scan to check my bone density.
+After one review my Oncologist mentioned “your Scan shows Osteoporosis”, and left it at that.